 Administratively, TRS is attached to the State of Montana Department of Administration but has its own executive director and board.
-A deputy director and approximately 20 staff members manage all day-to-day business of the retirement system.
+A deputy executive director and 20 staff members manage all day-to-day business of the retirement system.

 The TRS Board of Directors is comprised of six members appointed by the Governor.
 Four of these members, including at least one active classroom teacher and at least one retired member, represent the teaching profession.
 Two public members from other professions fill the remaining seats.
 Each TRS board member serves on at least one committee; in addition, one member represents TRS on the State of Montana Board of Investments (BOI) board.

 The TRS board meets five times per year in Helena.
 For a list of current members and the schedule of upcoming meetings, see the TRS Board page.